 - Improbable Piloting Skills: Bugs manages to quickly maneuver the plane so that it flies sideways between two skyscrapers.

 - Just Plane Wrong: Being Looney Tunes, the laws of aerodynamics (and gravity, and just about anything else you studied in physics class) are completely ignored in favor of Rule of Funny.
+The only goof that's an actual error would be an American airfield having what appears to be a German Heinkel He-111 on it.

 - Metaphoric Metamorphosis: When Bugs is tricked into running out of the airplane, he briefly turns into a donkey, complete with the words Jack Ass labelled on him.
 For an extra punch, the music cue that plays is the stock snippet "You're a horses ass."